 “Agreement” means the agreement between the You and Us comprising the Order and the Terms for the provision of the Services;

-"API" means our application process interface, which allows you to provide your data to our Services;
+"API" means our application process interface, which allows you to provide Us with your data in order to use our Services;

 “Client” means the person who has placed the Order to purchase the Services (referred to as You in these Terms);